billsix/cprogrammingbook/doc/04-Functions.rst

 function.
 All instances of a particular name with external linkage refer to the same object in the program.
-If two or more declarations of the same name have external linkage but incompatible types, then you've done something very silly and have undefined behaviour.
+If two or more declarations of the same name have external linkage but incompatible types, then you've done something very silly and have undefined behavior.
 The most obvious example of external linkage is the printf function, whose declaration in <stdio.h> is